 The open and free resources associated with learning statistics is nearly infinite online particularly in R. The programming language R is a free, open source programming environment ideal for statistics.
 There are other similar alternatives, but here R is used to support and scaffold critical thinking and statistical literacy because a significant component of many biologists use R including ecologists (Lai et al. 2019).
 Importantly, it provides a simple and clear mechanism to document, annotate, tidy up, write down, and literally show your work - like in math class.
 This benefits you.
 You see your ideas written down and can explore logic, fairness, and all the criteria listed above.
 It also enables you to repeat, replicate, and share your work.

-If you are electing to engage with this learning opportunity formally for BIOL5081 at York University, here is the official course outline.
+If you are electing to engage with this learning opportunity formally, please see the official course outline for specific details.

 - Build a tidy, logical data model for a graduate-level dataset.

 - Develop a reproducible data and statistical workflow.

 - Design and complete intermediate-level data visualizations appropriate for a graduate-level tidy dataset.

 - Identify a range of suitable univariate or multivariate statistical approaches that can be applied to any dataset.